AndersonDeMatos/ColorPaletteMaker/README.md

 <a href="https://imgur.com/E2qRcQx"><img src="https://i.imgur.com/E2qRcQx.png" title="source: imgur.com" /></a>

-And here the same same two mais colors, but with the handle on the opposite side from the center the slider:
+And here the same same two main colors, but with the handle on the opposite side from the center the slider:
 <a href="https://imgur.com/Ktvk2g2"><img src="https://i.imgur.com/Ktvk2g2.png" title="source: imgur.com" /></a>